majkinetor/redserver/README.md

 Setup requires Internet connection for all involved machines as various components pull their packages (docker, bundler, yum ...).
 If you have proxy in the environment make sure that [proxy environment variables](http://www.gnu.org/software/wget/manual/html_node/Proxies.html) are set in the console.
 This is usually already set in Linux like systems, but on Windows you will need to do this manually.

+Password is used for authentication.
+You can specify it in the ansible inventory files (`hosts_vagrant` and `hosts_prod`) or specify it using `-k (--ask-password`) parameter.

 Prerequisites for testing
 --------------------------

 - Any x64 operating system
 - VirtualBox 3.18+
 - Vagrant 1.6+
+- If you have proxy, environment variables should be already defined.

 Prerequisites for production server
 -----------------------------------